 Access: Just 2 minutes drive from Oamaru Township in a hillside location with views of sea and mountains.

-This luxury boutique-style lodge is located in the historic township of Oamaru on the East Coast of New Zealand’s South Island.
-Just a short drive up the hill from Oamaru’s main street, enter into another world.
-The grandeur of this spacious homestead will captivate you.
-From the main Entrance Hall through to the spacious Drawing Room, taking you back to a gracious era.
-Wander into the Library to browse a massive collection of books, including a section dedicated to cuisine which is a speciality here at this luxury lodge.
-Relax in the Billiard Room complete with its full sized competition table.
-Extensive verandah, outdoor terraces and restful gardens make Pen-y-bryn Lodge the perfect place to relax, unwind and indulge.
+Located in the historic township of Oamaru on the East Coast of New Zealand’s South Island.
+Just a short drive up the hill from Oamaru’s main street, enter into another world and the grandeur of this spacious homestead will captivate you.
+From the main Entrance Hall through to the spacious Drawing Room, you are taken back to an earlier gracious era.
+Wander into the Library to browse a massive collection of books, including a section dedicated to cuisine – which is a speciality here at this luxury lodge – or relax in the Billiard Room complete with its full-sized competition table.
+An extensive verandah, outdoor terraces and restful gardens make Pen-y-bryn Lodge the perfect place to relax, unwind and indulge.

 If you happen to be in Oamaru on a Sunday morning you really must visit the Oamaru Farmers Market, showcasing delectable food from around the region.
 Choose to lunch at Fleur’s Place in nearby Moeraki – this fish shack, built on the edge of the ocean, was chosen by British chef and food writer Rick Stein as the place he most wanted to visit.

 Visit Harbour-Tyne historical precinct, an area of splendid Victorian commercial buildings and warehouses, with numerous cafes and boutique shops.
 View the Yellow-Eyed Penguins and then enjoy the delightful penguin parade as little Blue Penguins cross the road on the foreshore to return to their nesting site.
 Call into the Whitestone Cheese Factory and sample artisan cheese.
-Pick up a picnic lunch of cheese and breads from the Oamaru market and drive through the beautiful Waitaki Valley to sample the wines of Ostler, Kurow and Waitaki Braids.
+Pick up a picnic lunch of cheese and breads from the Oamaru market and drive through the beautiful Waitaki Valley to sample the wines of the area.

 James Glucksman and James Boussy (aka “the Jameses”) are your hosts.
 They have lived and travelled worldwide and adopted Oamaru as their new home when they purchased Pen-y-bryn Lodge in 2010.